CDC Expands Guidance On Informed Consent To Support Workplace SARS-CoV-2 Testing

 Illinois Set To Enact New Law Limiting Criminal Convictions In Employment Decisions

-Illinois has long limited employers from considering the criminal history of an applicant or employee in making employment decisions.
+Illinois has long limited employers from considering the criminal history of an candidate or employee in making employment decisions.
 The Illinois Human Rights Act prohibits employers from considering an employee’s arrest history, for example.
 In recent years, Illinois’ “Ban the Box” law disallows employers from asking about criminal convictions prior to a job offer or before a candidate is selected for an interview and, therefore, assumed to be otherwise qualified for the position in question.
 Now, Illinois is poised to go a step further in banning the use of criminal history in employment decisions.

 In January 2021, the Illinois legislature passed Senate Bill 1480, which, in relevant part, provides that unless otherwise authorized by law, an employer may only consider an individual’s criminal conviction history if there is a substantial relationship between the criminal history and the position sought or held, or if the employer can show that the individual’s employment raises an unreasonable risk to property or to the safety or welfare of specific individuals or the general public.
 Governor Pritzker now has this legislation “on his desk” and is expected to sign this bill into law soon.
 Upon signing this legislation, the law will go into effect immediately.
 The law amends the Illinois Human Rights Act.